iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 with temporary commits and branches.

 [run]: /doc/user-guide/experiment-management/running-experiments
-[saved]: /doc/command-reference/exp/save
+[save]: /doc/command-reference/exp/save

 <details>

 ### ⚙️ How does DVC track experiments?

-Experiments are custom [Git references](/blog/experiment-refs) (found in `.git/refs/exps`) with one or more commits based on `HEAD`.
-These commits are hidden and not checked out by DVC.
-Note that these are not pushed to Git remotes by default either (see `dvc exp push`).
+DVC Experiments are custom [Git references](/blog/experiment-refs) (found in `.git/refs/exps`) with one or more hidden commits based on `HEAD`.
+Note that these are not pushed to Git remotes by default (see `dvc exp push`).

-Note that DVC Experiments require a unique name to identify them.
+All experiments require a unique name to identify them.
 DVC will usually auto-generate one by default, such as `exp-bfe64` (based on the experiment's hash).
-A custom name can be set instead, using the `--name`/`-n` option of `dvc exp run`/`dvc exp save`.
+A custom name can be set instead (see the `--name`/`-n` option of `dvc exp run` and `dvc exp save`).
 These names can be used to reference experiments in other `dvc exp` subcommands.

 </details>